 About me

-I am a research associate in the Computational Chemistry and Biophysics group of Professor Martin Karplus at Harvard University.
-My current research is, broadly, the study and application of simulation techniques for understanding protein folding and protein conformational transitions.
-On the theoretical end, I am involved in the development and computer implementation of free energy simulation methods for biomolecules, which serve to make a theoretically rigorous connection between simulation and experimental measurements (such as dissociation and rate constants) with an emphasis on large proteins.
+I am a research scientist in the department of Chemistry and Chemical Biology at Harvard University.
+Until recently, I was affiliated with the group of the late Professor Martin Karplus, where I performed and co-directed research on a universal influenza vaccine.
+My main research interests are the development and application of molecular simulation methods for understanding protein dynamics, with emphasis on large scale conformational transitions.
+On the theoretical front, I develop and implement classical molecular dynamics and free energy simulation methods for biomolecules, which serve to make a rigorous connection between simulation and experimental measurements (such as dissociation and rate constants) with an emphasis on large proteins.
 Some of the particular proteins - "molecular machines" - to which I have applied these methods include Myosins and the ClpX degradation complex.
-A recent project focuses on the in silico design of stapled peptide inhibitors for the EmrE bacterial drug efflux pump in the SMR family, which is motivated by a growing need for new antimicrobials in medicine.I am also a developer of the Chemistry at HARvard Molecular Mechanics (www.CHARMM.org) biomolecular simulation program, in which my simulation methods are implemented, and a co-administrator of the CHARMM Development Project at Harvard.I have a broad interest in numerical methods for the simulation of continuum problems (e.g. elliptic PDEs for incompressible fluid flow).
-The topic of my doctoral dissertation was numerical simulations of laminar-turbulent transition in boundary layers under the direction of Professor Ugo Piomelli.
+Some applied ongoing projects involve in silico design of peptide inhibitors for bacterial drug efflux pumps in the SMR family, which is motivated by a growing need for new antimicrobials in health and medicine, and of peptide checkpoint blockade inhibitors for immuno-oncology.
+I am also a developer of the Chemistry at HARvard Molecular Mechanics (www.CHARMM.org) biomolecular simulation program, in which some of my simulation methods are implemented, and a former administrator of the CHARMM Development Project at Harvard.I have a broad interest in numerical methods for the simulation of continuum problems (e.g. elliptic PDEs for incompressible fluid flow) and in theoretical immunology.
+The topic of my doctoral dissertation was numerical simulations of laminar-turbulent transition in boundary layers.

 Harvard University